 On the third and final day of Lollapalooza there wasn’t as diverse and great a lineup as there was the first two days.
 The rain being on and off much of the day didn’t help much either.
-One performance that was definitely not only a highlight of the whole day, hospital but possibly of the whole weekend and really stood out was Hip-Hop duo, decease Run the Jewels, prescription performing on the Palladia stage by the northern side of Grant Park.
+One performance that was definitely not only a highlight of the whole day, but possibly of the whole weekend and really stood out was Hip-Hop duo, Run the Jewels, performing on the Palladia stage by the northern side of Grant Park.

 With the rain still trickling, the duo of Killer Mike and El-P, showed that the DJ is still a very intimate part of Hip-Hop culture and a performance despite the internet in today’s climate of rap.
 While most rappers today don’t really care to seem what they say or even how they perform on stage, Run the Jewels is everything exactly the opposite of that and showed it with their DJ, Trackstar the DJ playing a very integral part in helping the duo throughout their set.

 From the opening of their self-titled track from their critically acclaimed self-titled album, Run the Jewels, which was released last year to “Banana Clipper” and “36’ Chain,” the duo found their sea legs by the time they reached “Sea Legs” in their very intimate and hardcore packed set.